 In 2006, Shinya Yamanaka and Kazutoshi Takahashi reported the Nobel Prize winning discovery of induced pluripotent stem cells (iPSCs) in Cell, forever changing the landscape of stem cell research.
 In the 10 years that have since passed, iPSC technology has advanced the fields of drug discovery, toxicology, disease modelling, and cellular medicine.

-To celebrate and honor these achievements, this article highlights the “Top 10 Most Important iPS Cell Announcements of All-Time.”
+To celebrate and honor these achievements, this article highlights the the most epic iPSC advances of all time.

 1. Induction of Pluripotent Stem Cells from Mouse Embryonic and Adult Fibroblast Cultures by Defined Factors (Aug 25, 2006)